gradient-pulse/phi-mesh/pv_video_series/pre_gs_scenes/scene_032_runway_prompt.md

-# Scene 32 – Runway Prompt
+# Scene 032 – Runway Prompt

-## Title
+## Title: Liesel on Cloud Nine

-Liesel on Cloud Nine
+> ⚠️ *Note: This scene was created prior to strict Gradient Syntax mapping and may include inferred transitions or psychological cues.
+It is preserved here for archival and contrast purposes.*

 ## Visual Style
 Warm natural morning light.
 Slight lens blur on background.
 Gentle hallway reflections.
 Camera follows Liesel from behind, tracking her gentle pace before the near-collision with Florentine.
 Mood contrast builds subtly.